 As a Christian local mission organisation the inspiration behind the name Kidron Project comes from a geographical feature in Jerusalem referenced several times throughout the Bible - the Kidron Valley.
 This valley frequently symbolises human suffering throughout it's history but is flanked by two 'mountains'.
 One - the Mount of Olives - is the site of the Garden of Gethsemane, associated with the intercession of Jesus Christ for humanity prior to his crucifixion, and the other is the Temple Mount and the Garden of the King - the place where God's rule and heavenly order was manifested in ancient Israel.

-So for us Kidron Project is simply engaging in God's mission for Christians of being agents of redemption in the messy, challenging yet inspiring valley of the struggles of life.
+So, for us, Kidron Project is simply engaging in God's mission for Christians to be agents of redemption in the messy, challenging, yet inspiring, valley of the struggles of life.